-- Study IVR need not be held in the event of an STI/RTI requiring treatment, unless other temporary product hold/permanent discontinuation guidelines apply. - Should the loR/designee determine that a temporary hold is warranted, for reasons not noted below, consultation with the PSRT is required.
+- Study IVR need not be held in the event of an STI/RTI requiring treatment, unless other temporary product hold/permanent discontinuation guidelines apply. - Should the IoR/designee determine that a temporary hold is warranted, consultation with the PSRT is required.
 Note: One exception, per management guidelines below, consultation with the PSRT is not required for the initial management of deep epithelial disruption (ulceration)